 The hardest part about high school is usually figuring out how to make time for everything.
-Academics normally take priority and the study skills we develop in high school influence how we will study and work for the rest of our lives.
-That is why it is important to make sure you study smart in high school so you can get good grades for the college application and you can cultivate a better work ethic for the real world.
+Academics normally take priority.
+As a result, the study skills we develop in high school influence how we will study and work for the rest of our lives.
+That is why it is important to make sure you study smart in high school so you can get good grades for the college application!
+Beyond that, with the proper study skills, you can cultivate a better work ethic for the real world.

 Here are some strategies experts recommend you utilize when studying in order to maximize your success.

 Set Goals and Make a Plan